oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

    Once you decide on the Web Catalog, click **Save Settings**, and the detailed content tree of the selected web catalog appears under the **Navigation Root** field.

+   * **Use Localized Canonical URLs** - When this option is enabled, the system generates canonical URLs using the localized version of URLs slugs (if available).
+Disabled by default.
    * **Navigation Root** - select the root content node to be displayed in the OroCommerce storefront.
 Keep in mind that only the sub-menu nodes that belong to the selected parent node will be visible in the storefront.

      .. image:: /user/img/system/config_system/visible_content_node.png